Florida A&M Rattlers and Lady Rattlers

 The Florida A&M Rattlers represent Florida A&M University (FAMU) in college athletics.
 Florida A&M is a member of the Southwestern Athletic Conference and participates in NCAA Division I Football Championship Subdivision (FCS).
-FAMU offers men's sports in baseball, basketball, football, golf, swimming, tennis and track and field.
-It offers women's sports in basketball, bowling, softball, swimming, tennis, track and field and volleyball.
+FAMU offers men's sports in baseball, basketball, football, golf, and track and field.
+It offers women's sports in basketball, bowling, cheerleading, cross country, softball, tennis, track and field and volleyball.